-In evaluating the compensation peer group based on the criteria described above, the Compensation Committee removed Cloudera, due to its acquisition, and DoorDash, Match Group and Twitter from the compensation peer group because they each had a market capitalization above our desired range.
-The Compensation Committee added 2U, ContextLogic, GoPro, and Warby Parker to the compensation peer group based on the criteria described above.
+In evaluating the existing compensation peer group based on the criteria described above, the Compensation Committee removed Poshmark and Zendesk due to their acquisition, 2U because it is not in a similar industry, Wayfair because its revenue and market capitalization levels were below our desired range, and Bumble, Box, Dropbox, Etsy, Levi Strauss & Co., Pinterest, RH, Shutterstock, Tripadvisor and Zillow Group because they each had a market capitalization level above our desired range.
+The Compensation Committee added Abercrombie & Fitch Co., Chegg, Chico's FAS, Designer Brands, Genesco, G-III Apparel Group, Guess?, Lands' End, Rent the Runway, The Children's Place, Torrid Holdings, and Urban Outfitters to the compensation peer group based on the criteria described above.

-Following a review that included input from Compensia, the Compensation Committee approved the following compensation peer group to be used during fiscal year 2023 as a reference for understanding the competitive market for executive positions in our industry and sector:
+Following a review that included input from Compensia, the Compensation Committee approved the following compensation peer group to be used during fiscal year 2024 as a reference for understanding the competitive market for executive positions in our industry and sector: